-If your doctor finds something questionable during a routine breast exam, screening mammogram, or ultrasound, she may recommend you have a breast biopsy.
+If your doctor finds something questionable during a routine breast exam, mammogram, or ultrasound, they may recommend this test.

-Doctors remove cells or tissue from the area in question to examine under a microscope.
+During a breast biopsy, your doctor removes cells or a small piece of tissue from that part of your breast.
+They examine it under a microscope to look for signs of cancer.
 It’s the only way to know for sure if a potential trouble spot is cancer.

 There are different breast biopsy procedures.
 The method your doctor recommends will depend on:

-- How large your breast lump or suspicious area is
+- The size of the breast lump or suspicious area

 - Where it’s located